-The state of the s
+Control of the second of the s

 Programme Scheme & Syllabi B. Tech.
 (Civil Engineering)

 Shallow Foundation

 Different types of shallow foundation and modes of failure.
 Bearing capacity of soil By Terzaghi's theory, Design criteria and codal provisions.
 Effect of water table on bearing capacity, correction factor for shape and depth of footing.
 Bearing capacity estimation on sand and clays from N-value, factor affecting bearing capacity.